Dr Edith Arndt

-Martina Hoffmann is a statistical research assistant at the University of Melbourne.
-She holds a double degree in Actuarial Studies and Science (mathematics and statistics).
-After completing the graduate program at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Martina worked in Border Compliance at the Department of Agriculture and Water Resources (DAWR) in Canberra.
+Martina is a statistical research assistant, communications officer and tutor at the University of Melbourne.
+She holds a double degree in actuarial studies and science (mathematics and statistics).
+After completing the graduate program at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Martina worked in Border Compliance at the then Department of Agriculture, Fisheries and Forestry.
 As well as conducting statistical research, she also manages the communications at CEBRA.
 She is interested in science communication and data visualisation.